e1kfL0ck/writeups/Tuto.md

 ### Web cache deception

 Send a malicious URL and have the cache storing a dynamic response.
-You can then send a request to get the content of this precise data.
+You can then send a request to get the content of this precise data (ie request what have been saved in the cache).

 Mostly on `HEAD`, `GET` and `OPTION`. `X-Cache` header provides information about whether a response was served from the cache.